She Flies Community Grant

 Coaches have the power to keep girls in the game.
 Less than 30% of youth sports coaches are women.

-SHE FLIES supports community programs that are specifically working to educate and empower a community of coaches or officials that work with girls and women (i.e. professional development, trainings, workshops).
+She Flies supports community programs that are specifically working to educate and empower a community of coaches or officials that work with girls and women (i.e. professional development, trainings, workshops).

 Fit for Life